NVlabs/SPADE/README.md

 # Semantic Image Synthesis with SPADE
 ![GauGAN demo](https://nvlabs.github.io/SPADE//images/ocean.gif)

+# New implementation available at imaginaire repository

+We have a reimplementation of the SPADE method that is more performant.
+It is avaiable at [Imaginaire](https://github.com/NVlabs/imaginaire)

 ### [Project page](https://nvlabs.github.io/SPADE/) |   [Paper](https://arxiv.org/abs/1903.07291) | [Online Interactive Demo of GauGAN](https://www.nvidia.com/en-us/research/ai-playground/) | [GTC 2019 demo](https://youtu.be/p5U4NgVGAwg) | [Youtube Demo of GauGAN](https://youtu.be/MXWm6w4E5q0)

 Semantic Image Synthesis with Spatially-Adaptive Normalization.<br>